palohiya/Financial-Analysis-and-the-Prediction-of-Stock-Returns/README.md

+# Financial Analysis and the Prediction of Stock Returns using Machine Learning

 # Part 1: Exploratory-Data-Analysis-(EDA)

 This part of project focuses on exploratory data analysis of Indian bank stock prices from the year **2006** to the year **2020**.